Sail Canada Courses

 includes

-Course on Beneteau Oceanis 400.
+Course on a Beneteau Oceanis 400.
 All meals in live-aboard format.
 Sail Canada exam, textbook & certificate.
 Pleasure Craft Operator Card (PCOC) training.

 Live-aboard format

-$1800 CAD/person (double occupancy) for the aft-cabin. $1950 CAD/person (double occupancy) for forward-cabin with private washroom.
-Max.
-4 participants.
+$1975 CAD/person (double occupancy) for forward-cabin with private washroom.

 day-sailing format

-$900 CAD/person.
+$950 CAD/person.
 Max.
 4 participants.
 Stay on beautiful Cortes Island and save.
 Includes 5-days on the sailboat as our classroom.

-Available dates - 2024:
+Available dates - 2025:

 overview